smartcontractkit/chainlink/README.md

 ## Configure

-You can configure your node's behavior by setting environment variables which can be, along with default values that get used if no corresponding environment variable is found.
-The latest information on configuration variables are available in [the docs](https://docs.chain.link/docs/configuration-variables).
+You can configure your node's behavior by setting environment variables.
+All the environment variables can be found in the `ConfigSchema` struct of `schema.go`.
+You can also read the [official documentation](https://docs.chain.link/docs/configuration-variables) to learn the most up to date information on each of them.
+For every variable, default values get used if no corresponding environment variable is found.

 ## Project Structure